 Mutual funds or index funds are a great choice because instead of owning just one stock you can diversify and might own a few hundred — and it is a great approach for investing long term.

 2. Invest in real estate

 Wouldn’t it be great if you could invest in commercial real estate and apartments without dealing with all the hassle of buying, improving, and re-selling real estate?
 You don’t have to be a millionaire to invest in these types of properties.
-You can now invest in large-scale real estate for as little as $500 with Fundrise.
+You can now invest in large-scale real estate for as little as $10 with apps like Fundrise.

 Through their real estate investment products, investors earned an average of 8 – 11 percent on their money last year, and all without painting a wall or dealing with unruly tenants.

 There is a reason why they currently have over 200,000+ users, this real estate app really makes your money.
 If you’re interested, I recommend you sign up for more information from Fundrise by clicking here.

 Real estate investing not your thing?
 Other smart ways to invest include: